-Two percent of the tech work industry represents as Māori or Pasifika in NZ.
-This not only shines a light on underrepresented cultures in the industry but gives the tech world a wake-up call to their hiring decisions in the future.
-There is an abundance of talent at home, and this is the time to invest in our people.
+It’s estimated that 2% - 6% of the tech work industry represent as Māori or Pasifika in NZ.
+This not only shines a light on underrepresented cultures but gives the tech world awake-up call to their hiring decisions in the future.
+There is an abundance of talent at home, and it’s long overdue to conclude that we need to invest in our people.

 Mission Ready (a training program for the tech industry) director Diana Sharma, says “The fact that technology has taken over our lives from the way we shop, to the way we communicate, only makes it more important for greater Māori and Pasifika input and insight into what is a very strategic and pan-culture sector.”
 Programs like this are just one of the resources that Māori and Pasifika can pursue but it certainly needs more of a light to shine on it.